mouseless/baked/unreleased.md

 ## Improvements

-- `ObjectAsJson` coding style feature now supports rendering `object` parameter as `FromForm` or `FromBody` without generating request DTO
+- `ObjectAsJson` coding style feature now supports rendering `object` parameter as `FromBody` without generating a request class
-- `Interface` and `Abstract` types are now excluded in `EntityExtensionViaComposition` and `EntitySubclassViaComposition` coding style features
+- Only concrete classes are now included in `EntityExtensionViaComposition` and `EntitySubclassViaComposition` coding style features